DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 Let's unpack this 👆...

-If I had to describe my job in a simple Venn diagram it would look a little something like this:
+If I had to describe my job in a simple Venn diagram, it would look a little something like this:

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/DX-ven-diagram.jpg" />

 On a daily basis, I find myself at the intersection of product, frontend, devOps (serverless of course), devRel, & marketing.
-Sprinkle in working with various [partners](#integrating-with-partners--netlify-add-ons) and that almost covers the gamut of my world.
+Sprinkle in working with various [partners](#integrating-with-partners--netlify-add-ons), and that almost covers the gamut of my world.

 It's been great to combine the skills I've acquired over the years into one role!